alchemyplatform/alchemy-web3/README.md

 - `symbol`: The token's symbol. `null` if not defined in the contract and not available from other sources.
 - `decimals`: The token's decimals. `null` if not defined in the contract and not available from other sources.
 - `logo`: URL of the token's logo image. `null` if not available.

-## Automatic Retries

-If Alchemy Web3 encounters a rate limited response, it will automatically retry the request after a short delay.
-This behavior can be configured with the following options.
-To disable it entirely, set `maxRetries` to 0.

-### `maxRetries`

-The number of times the client will attempt to resend a rate limited request before giving up.
-Default: 3.

-### `retryInterval`

-The minimum time waited between consecutive retries, in milliseconds.
-Default: 1000.

-### `retryJitter`

-A random amount of time is added to the retry delay to help avoid additional rate errors caused by too many concurrent connections, chosen as a number of milliseconds between 0 and this value.
-Default: 250.

 <br/>